-2.4.4 In responding to the proposal to set up a working group those P-members having agreed to participate actively (see 2.3.5a)) shall each confirm their technical expert(s).
-Other P-members or A- or C-liaison organizations may also nominate expert(s).

-2.4.5 The project leader is responsible for the development of the project and will normally convene and chair any meetings of the working group.
-S/he may invite a member of the working group to act as its secretary.
+- 2.4.4 In responding to the proposal to set up a working group those P-members having agreed to participate actively [see 2.3.5 a)] shall each confirm their technical expert(s).
+Other P-members or A- or C- liaison organizations may also nominate expert(s). - 2.4.5 The project leader is responsible for the development of the project and will normally convene and chair any meetings of the working group.
+S/he may invite a member of the working group to act as its secretary. - 2.4.6 Every possible effort shall be made to prepare both a French and an English version of the text in order to avoid delays in the later stages of the development of the project.